openstack/governance/reference/principles.rst

 OpenStack leaders hold their positions only in order to serve the people they lead.
 The TC only exists to serve the technical community.
-PTLs exist to serve the contributors to and users of their projects.
+PTLs exist to serve the contributors and users of their projects.

 Changes in Leadership are Good
 ------------------------------